TOGoS/TDBuilder/README.md

 }
 ```

-There is currently (as of 0.3.0) no way to indicate a build rule that builds multiple targets.
+There is currently (as of 0.3.4) no way to indicate a build rule that builds multiple targets.
 As a workaround, define one of the targets and list it as a prerequisite for the others.

+Rules are run in parallel as much as possible.
+Lock a mutex in `invoke()` if you want to prevent certain build steps from
+running at the same time.

 Normally you shouldn't need to reference `ctx.builder`,
 but you can if you need to dynamically request to build a prerequisite.